koteswararao85/pulsar/README.md

+"addFilePrcsTrackCorrId's" @Transactional requirement is incompatible with the one for this method "handleDuplicateFilePrcsTrack's" @Transactional requirement is incompatible with the one for this method.

 # Pulsar Consumer Demo

 This is a Spring Boot application that demonstrates how to consume messages from Apache Pulsar topics.